Jack Stockwell: 2012

 In round 11 of the 2012 NRL season, Stockwell made his NRL debut for St. George against the South Sydney Rabbitohs.

 On 21 April, he played for the New South Wales under-20s team against the Queensland under-20s team in the inaugural under-20s State of Origin match.
 On 27 June, he played for the New South Wales Residents against the Queensland Residents.
 On 12 September, he was named at prop in the 2012 New South Wales Cup Team of the Year.
 On 13 October, he played for the Junior Kangaroos against the Junior Kiwis.

 2013

 On 20 December, Stockwell re-signed with St. George Illawarra on a four-year contract.

 2014

 On 31 October, Stockwell signed a three-year contract with the Newcastle Knights starting in 2015, after being released from the final three years of his St. George contract.

 2015

-In round 1 of the 2015 NRL season, Stockwell made his Knights debut against the New Zealand Warriors.
+In round 1 of the 2015 NRL season, Stockwell made his Newcastle debut against the New Zealand Warriors.
 After playing in 12 games for the Knights, he injured his bicep against the Canberra Raiders in round 13, ruling him out for the rest of the season.
 Newcastle would finish the 2015 NRL season on the bottom of the table.

 2016

-Stockwell returned from injury only to play 6 games for the Knights in 2016 under the new coaching of Nathan Brown, spending most of the season in the Intrust Super Premiership NSW.
+Stockwell returned from injury only to play six games for Newcastle in 2016 under the new coaching of Nathan Brown, spending most of the season in the Intrust Super Premiership NSW.
 Newcastle would finish last in both competitions in 2016.